-Volkswagen has only started production of the SUV prototypes that will be used for testing before series production begins.
-Volkswagen will be pitting the ID.6 against the Tesla Model X but will be much lesser in price than the Tesla.
+Having produced a few units of the SUV earlier this year, engineers are testing these prototypes in Europe and China disguised as a Peugeot 5008.
 The top-spec ID.6 will be an all-wheel-drive (electric 4MOTION) and the expected combined power output is around 225 kW.
 Though the Roomzz concept was announced to be powered by an 82 kWh battery pack that boasted a range of up to 475 km (NEDC), reports suggest that VW could be offering the electric SUV with two battery options – 77 kWh and 111 kWh with a range of 450 km and 600 km respectively.

-Volkswagen will be building the new electric SUV at the Anting plant through the joint venture between VW and SAIC.
-A few weeks backs, Volkswagen rolled out the first unit of ID.4 (ID.Next) that is produced through its joint venture with FAW from its Foshan factory.
-The ID.4 will be offered in battery packs – 55 kWh and 83 kWh, offering a range of 350 km and 500 km.
+As per Chinese news stories, Volkswagen will be building the new electric SUV at the Anting plant through the joint venture between VW and SAIC.
+A few weeks ago, Volkswagen introduced the ID.4 in the Chinese market that is produced through the same joint venture.
+It comes with a 83 kWh battery, offering a range of 555 km in the NEDC measurement.

 Volkswagen’s first electric car in India is expected as the ID.4 in the year 2022.